DE-Sinc approximation for unilateral rapidly decreasing functions and its computable error bound: Introduction

+In contrast to cases $i=1,\,\ldots,\,4$, a DE-Sinc approximation with a computable error bound had not been established for case~5.
+This paper fills this gap by employing the DE transformation

+which was previously proposed for numerical integration~\cite{okayama22:_doubl}.
+Our main result is a rigorous error bound of the form~\eqref{eq:DE-Sinc-error-bound}, with a constant explicitly expressed in terms of the problem parameters.
+It establishes almost exponential convergence for the DE-Sinc approximation of unilateral rapidly decreasing functions and enables computation with guaranteed accuracy.
+This improvement is also substantial in terms of computational cost.
+Apart from multiplicative constants and lower-order factors, attaining an accuracy $\varepsilon$ requires $n=\OO((\log(1/\varepsilon))^2)$ for the SE-Sinc approximation, whereas the proposed DE-Sinc approximation requires only $n=\OO(\log(1/\varepsilon)\log\log(1/\varepsilon))$.

+The proof of the main result is not obtained by simply substituting $\phi_5$ into existing DE-Sinc estimates: the nested logarithms in $\phi_5$, its branch structure in the complex plane, and the asymmetric behavior at the two ends of the real axis require new estimates on the strip domain.
+These estimates yield explicit bounds for both the discretization and truncation errors and are the main technical ingredients of the present analysis.
+Since the Sinc approximation is a basic component of quadrature and collocation methods, the present theorem may also serve as an analytical foundation for future guaranteed-accuracy DE-Sinc algorithms for problems involving unilateral decay.
+Numerical examples confirm both the predicted convergence behavior and the validity of the derived error bound.

 The remainder of this paper is organized as follows.
-Existing and new approximation formulas and their error analyses are summarized in Section~\ref{sec:main_theorem}.
-Numerical examples are presented in Section~\ref{sec:numer}.
-The proofs for the new theorem are provided in Section~\ref{sec:proofs}.
+Section~\ref{sec:main_theorem} summarizes the existing approximation formulas and states the new error estimate.
+Section~\ref{sec:numer} presents numerical examples, and Section~\ref{sec:proofs} proves the new result.
+Section~\ref{sec:conclusion} presents concluding remarks.